ShrivastavaAkash/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Collection of code implementation of various data structures and algorithms for problems related to them.
+My Collection of code implementation of various data structures and algorithms for problems related to them.

+PS: Other people are welcomed to optimize my implementations or add new implementations to it :)